credo-ai/credoai_lens/docs/index.rst

 tools developed in industry and academia.
 It is also extensible, and can accommodate your own assessment pipeline as custom modules.

+Lens allows you to assess your AI artifacts with respect to:
+* Performance
+* Fairness
+* Security
+* Privacy

 Lens is developed by Credo AI, and integrates easily with the Credo AI Governance App.
 The comprehensive assessments Lens provides is the foundation of AI Governance, but it is only one component!
 The Governance App helps with the rest.

 Check out the :ref:`quickstart tutorial <quickstart>` to get started.

+Check out the  :ref:`FAQ <lens_faq>` for answers to common questions.

 If you are connecting to the Credo AI Governance App, see the :ref:`governance integration tutorial <Connecting with the Credo AI Governance App>`.